harelsegev/INDXRipper/README.md

 ## Motivation

 In NTFS, $INDEX_ALLOCATION attributes are used to keep track of which files are in which folder.
-A folder's $INDEX_ALLOCATION attribute contains an entry for every file in that folder.
+A directory's $INDEX_ALLOCATION attribute contains an entry for every file in that directory.
 Those entries are called index entries, and they contain some of the file's metadata:
 * File name
 * File size
 * Allocated size of file (size on disk)
 * A set of MACB timestamps

 $INDEX_ALLOCATION attributes often contain a significant amount of slack space, which may contain index entries of deleted files.
 A file's index entry may last long after its MFT record is lost.
-Finding these index entries may help you prove a file existed on a system.
+Finding index entries in slack space may help you prove a file existed on a system.

 For a more detailed explanation of this artifact, watch this 13Cubed episode:
 https://www.youtube.com/watch?v=x-M-wyq3BXA

 ## Installation
 Using the Windows [packaged releases](https://github.com/harelsegev/INDXRipper/releases) is the easiest way to get started.

-### I use Linux
+### Creating a Development Environment
+Python 3.9 or above is required.
+INDXRipper should work with both the CPython and PyPy implementations.
+Although PyPy achieves better performance, it doesn't allow execution against mounted NTFS volumes on Windows.

 Clone the repository:
 ```bash
 git clone https://github.com/harelsegev/INDXRipper.git
 ```

-Python 3.9 or above is required.
-Create a virtualenv and use the package manager [pip](https://pip.pypa.io/en/stable/) to install construct:
+Create a virtualenv and use [pip](https://pip.pypa.io/en/stable/) to install construct:
 ```bash
 cd INDXRipper
 python3.9 -m pip install virtualenv